 To avoid any of these temptations, it’s best to steer clear of attending birthdays, weddings, and other special events where alcohol is frequently served.
 The environment has ways of influencing thoughts and emotions that may remain outside of awareness, and as part of recovery, looking at these connections can help to prevent relapses moving forward.

 In times of COVID-19, the world can feel overwhelming.
 A problem like a substance use disorder has solutions that you can begin working toward today.
-If you are trying to stay away from a certain substance, call 800-926-9037 today to begin your recovery journey and get connected with treatment options that will work for you.
+If you are trying to stay away from a certain substance, call 800-926-9037 Who Answers? today to begin your recovery journey and get connected with treatment options that will work for you.
 For more information regarding AA or NA meetings, visit aa.org or na.org to learn more about meetings associated with your local chapters.

 - Substance Abuse and Mental Health Services Administration. (n.d.).
 Substance use & mental illness in U.S. Adults.
 Retrieved 2021.